scipy-conference/scipy_proceedings/papers/jaime_arias/paper.rst

                     for i in range(1,N_SUBJECTS+1)]

-We use the acquisition parameters in :cite:`Gorgolewski2013` to parameterize each preprocessing task.
+We use the acquisition parameters presented in :cite:`Gorgolewski2013` to parameterize each preprocessing operation.
 For instance, the number of slices for the volume, the time for acquiring all slices (TR), and the order in which they were acquired (*e.g.,* interleaved).
-In the following code, we show a snippet of how to define a slice timing task with ``Nipype``.
+In the following snippet, we show a portion of the code to define the slice timing task with ``Nipype``.

 .. code-block:: python